What can PT do for my Elbow Pain?

 How to treat:

-For other types of elbow pain, your physical therapist can help diagnose and treat the problem so you can continue the work activities, and other activities you love without pain.
+For other types of elbow pain, your physical therapist can help diagnose and treat the problem so you can continue to work and enjoy other activities you love without pain.